 If your injury is so severe that you are unable to return to work at your pre-injury earnings, and there is medical evidence supporting a permanent impairment, you may be eligible to receive Extended Earnings Replacement Benefits (EERB).

 Extended Earnings Replacement Benefits (EERB) are paid monthly, in most cases, to replace a permanent loss of earnings — but only if your lost earnings are greater than the amount of your Permanent Impairment Benefit.

-In the very tragic event a worker dies from a workplace injury, survivor benefits to the spouse and/or dependants are provided.
-The deceased’s spouse and dependants may be entitled to various benefits.
+In the very tragic event a worker dies from a workplace injury, survivor benefits to the spouse and/or dependents are provided.
+The deceased’s spouse and dependents may be entitled to various benefits.